MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu işlev, _UNıCODE tanımlanmışsa kullanılamaz.
+_UNICODE tanımlanmışsa bu işlev kullanılamaz.

 ### <a name="example"></a>Örnek